simondilhas/practice_circle/docs/index.md

 ## How We Proceed — Three Commitments

+The way forward isn’t a return to old systems or new ideologies.
+It begins where all genuine understanding starts, in attentive contact with what is.
+Rather than constructing another belief, we rebuild orientation from the ground up, through what can be practiced, tested, and shared.

 ### 1. Practice
 Cultivation of body and mind through **standing meditation** and disciplined attention.
-Practice is the foundation — personal transformation through awareness.
+Practice is the foundation.
+The baseline that enables personal transformation through awareness.
+-> Read why standing medidation

 ### 2. Living Inquiry
 Continuous evolution of practice through **experiment, reflection, and grounding in lived experience**.